Robust Empirical Bayes Small Area Estimation with Density Power Divergence: Robust Empirical Bayes Estimator and Mean Squared Error

 \end{thm}

-The proof is given in the Appendix.
-It is noted that, when $\alpha=0$, the asymptotic (covariance matrix) variance is give by

-which coincides with the asymptotic (covariance matrix) variance of the maximum likelihood estimator of $\bbe$ and $A$ (Datta and Lahiri, 2000).
-This is consistent to the fact that the robust likelihood (\ref{NDPD}) reduces to the conventional likelihood function (\ref{LL}).
+When $\alpha=0$, the asymptotic covariance matrix of $\beh_{\alpha}$ and the asymptotic variance of $\Ah_{\alpha}$ reduce to the asymptotic covariance matrix and variance of the maximum likelihood estimator of $\beta$ and $A$ given by \cite{Datta2000}, because (\ref{NDPD}) reduces to the log-likelihood (\ref{LL}).